 Amazon is already developing and testing drones for delivering packages weighing up to 2.3 kilograms (five pounds) to customers within 30 minutes of ordering.

 The Burrito Bomber is a Mexican food-delivery system that lets you place your order via an app.
+We are not to sure if the bird population is going to impact the service, parachuting food seems like easy pickings to us!
+We hope the packaging is "bird proof".

 A drone will then fly to your location and parachute your snack down to you in a custom-made Burrito Delivery Tube.
 It should be up and running - in the US, at least - once the FAA updates its regulations.